 For the edition of Amazon Aurora, you can choose between MySQL or PostgreSQL compatibility (for this example we will be using MySQL).
-For the engine version we will work with Aurora (MySQL)-5.6.10a but if you need a specific version by compatibility reasons feel free to change it.
-For database location you can choose between Regional (you provision your Aurora database in a single AWS Region) and Global (You can provision your Aurora database in multiple AWS Regions), we recommend to be Region specific to reduce costs for this article.
+For the engine version, we will work with Aurora (MySQL)-5.6.10a but if you need a specific version for compatibility reasons feel free to change it.
+For database location you can choose between Regional (you provision your Aurora database in a single AWS Region) and Global (You can provision your Aurora database in multiple AWS Regions), we recommend being specific to reduce costs for this article.

 Here you have four options to choose from:

-Here you choose if your instance is por Production environment or for Dev/Test.
+Here you choose if your instance is for the Production environment or for Dev/Test.
 Note: This will only appear if you previously selected “One writer and multiple readers”, otherwise jump to point 4.
 Settings.

 Specify the following properties:

-The “Multi-AZ deployment” option help to maintain a synchronous standby replica in a different Availability Zone, nevertheless, for the purpose of this article we wil select "Don’t create an Aurora Replica".
+The “Multi-AZ deployment” options helps to maintain a synchronous standby replica in a different Availability Zone, nevertheless, for the purpose of this article we will select "Don’t create an Aurora Replica".

 In the “Virtual Private Cloud (VPC)” choose the Default VPC and drop down “Additional connectivity configuration” options:

-In here you can change some additional configuration such as:
+Here you can change some additional configurations such as:

-Now is possible to connect to aurora cluster using the generated endpoint.
+Now is possible to connect to the Aurora cluster using the generated endpoint.

 If you wish to connect directly to an instance, choose it and the endoint will be displayed.